KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 - - -

-4. Quickly checking `diskutil list` again, we can see it has been successful.
+4. Quickly checking `diskutil list` again, we can see it has been successful:

 ```console
 $ diskutil list